failmap/failmap/README.md

     tox -- -k test_name

-To only run a specific test suite user for example:
+To only run a specific test suite use for example:

-    .tox/py34/bin/failmap-admin test tests/test_smarturl.py
+    .tox/default/bin/failmap-admin test tests/test_smarturl.py

-To generate coverage report after tests in HTML run:

-    coverage html
+A coverage report is generated after running tests, on OSX it can be viewed using:

     open htmlcov/index.html

 Pytest allows to drop into Python debugger when a tests fails.
 To enable run: